Our volunteers are ordinary people doing extraordinary things!

 In exchange for your time and commitment you will have the opportunity to receive the following as you progress within your volunteer role;

 - Free access to high-quality nationally recognised advanced first aid training.

 - National recognised certificates and qualifications in health care.

 - Potential to develop skills in management and leadership.

-- Regular weekly training sessions form experts and health care professionals.
+- Regular weekly training sessions from experts and health care professionals.

 - Recognition of service and achievements.